 The described model was validated through the comparison with another model, which is present in literature (Ortega-Delgado et al. 2017).
 The two models are similar in their structure, both of them are employed as design models in which the areas of the heat exchangers and of the preheaters are imposed equal.
 Moreover, the thermo-physical properties of the salt solutions are estimated as functions of temperature and composition.
 The main differences consist in the estimation of the Boiling Point Elevation (BPE), which is estimated through the Pitzer model in the present model, in order to be able to cover a wider range of feed and brine salinity.
 Conversely, in the reference model the correlation reported by Sharqawy et al. for seawater was used (Sharqawy et al. 2010).
-This last correlation and the Pitzer model is higher, while at concentrations higher than 120 g/kg the correlation by Sharqawy is not valid.
-Also the programming method is different, since the present model is implemented in Python and a suitable resolution algorithm had to be developed, while the model by Ortega-Delgado et al. is implemented in Engineering Equation Solver (EES) and a simultaneous solver system is employed, which uses the Newton-Raphson method.
+This last correlation and the Pitzer model shows a good agreement at low concentrations, although the BPE calculated via the Pitzer model is higher, while at concentrations higher than 120 g/kg the correlation by Sharqawy is not valid.
+Furthermore, the programming method is different, since the present model is implemented in Python and a suitable resolution algorithm had to be developed, while the model by Ortega-Delgado et al. is implemented in Engineering Equation Solver (EES) and a simultaneous solver system is employed, which uses the Newton-Raphson method.
 For validation purposes, the models were tested within the typical desalination range of concentration (35,000-65,000 ppm) and some simulation analyses, varying the number of effects and the distillate flow rate, were carried out, both for the Forward Feed and for the Parallel Cross arrangement.
-For sake of brevity, only the results of the analysis performed varying N for the forward-feed MED-TVC are reported.
-The inputs used for this analysis are reported in Table 6.
+In the following, the results of the analysis performed varying N for the forward-feed MED-TVC are reported.
+The input data used for this analysis are reported in Table 6.